elastic/kibana/platform/README.md

 yarn
 cd -

-#  from root directory
-yarn

 cd packages/kbn-types
 yarn
 cd -

-# from root directory
+# in root directory
 yarn ts:build
 ```

-(Yeah, this is horrible — yeah, this is something I'm currently working on fixing properly)
+(Yeah, this is horrible.
+Working on fixing it!)

 If you get into a weird state you might clean the `target` directories,
 `find . -name "target"`, or the `node_modules` directories.